all-out/guides/_guides/firstdayinwhspace.markdown

   - easy stuff. for the lazy guys, mostly passive income. set up a command center and get ressources even while being offline. haul your shit out and maintain your commmand centers once in a while.

-  Many guides about this can be found via Google.
-Or ask in Slack.
+### Many guides about Wormholes, moneymaking etc. can be found via Google.
+And always feel free to ask in Slack.